skijit/notes/programming/web/react/misc-react.md

     - other decisions:
       - validate on change, submission, blur, etc.
       - display errors inline or summarized

+  - Forms are the odd-man out in the React world
+    - Even though we try to avoid local state, it's unavoidable for forms
+    - Direct DOM access is sometimes required
 - React Router
   - uses HTML5 pushState
   - supports routing rules and parameters